-Right-click on the wireless computer icon in your system tray (lower-right corner next to the time).
+Right-click on the wireless computer icon in the system tray in the lower-right corner of the screen.
 Select View Available Wireless Networks.

-The utility will display any available wireless networks in your area.
+2. The utility will display any available wireless networks in your area.
 Click on a network (displayed using the SSID) and click the Connect button.